Guide

 Apart from that, there may be other times when the best machine translation technology for your needs is neither DeepL nor Google Translate!
 In situations like these, you wouldn’t want to invest the bulk of your resources into one machine translation technology, only to find out later that it doesn’t adequately all meet your translation needs.

-Instead, it makes more sense to use a translation solution that leverages various machine translation technologies to deliver the best possible translation for a particular case, no matter which technology that may be.
+Instead, it makes more sense to use a translation solution that uses various machine translation technologies to deliver the best possible translation for a particular case, no matter which technology that may be.
 And if it’s your website that you want to translate using machine translation, Weglot presents the perfect solution.

 What is Weglot?